andrewjfei/friend-management-api-example/README.md

-# Friend Management API Example
+# User Management API Example

-An example of a REST API for managing friends.
+An example of a REST API for managing users.

 ## Prerequisites